Project SEARCH

 - Students who are deemed most eligible to be successful in a 1-year employment program will be selected for Project SEARCH.
 Applicants may be denied entrance to the program, or be asked to re-apply for the subsequent program year.

 - Project SEARCH is made possible by a partnership between Greeley Evans District 6 and UCHealth Greeley Hospital.
-Participants must reside in Weld County.
+Participants must be enrolled in Greeley Evans District 6.

 - Project SEARCH maintains that a student’s post-school goals as identified on the IEP are appropriately and rigorously addressed through participation in the program and eligibility for public education is no longer necessary at the end of the school year.
 A graduation ceremony will take place at the end of the Project SEARCH program year at your student’s assigned program, at which they will receive their diploma from the home school district.